 Reproduction: Polar bears mate between April and June.
 When pregnant females are almost ready to give birth, in late October or early November, they dig maternity dens.
 Cubs are born between late November and early January.
 Twins are most common, although scientists have reported an increase in single births over the last 30 years.
 Newborn cubs are about 10-12 inches long and 2 pounds.
 Mothers bring their cubs out of the den between late February and April and stay with them for 2-3 years.Behavior: Polar bears are usually solitary, though cubs will group with their mother and groups may gather near an abundant food source.
 When polar bears encounter each other, the smaller bear usually runs away, but a female with cubs will charge a much larger male to protect her babies and their food.
 Pregnant females den for the winter but do not hibernate.
 Males and females of all ages may den temporarily to avoid harsh weather.

 The major threat to polar bears is the melting of Arctic sea ice due to global climate change.
 Without sea ice, polar bears have no way to reach seals, their primary food source.
 This results in fewer, smaller offspring with higher mortality rates; it also keeps polar bears on land year-round where they are more likely to be hunted for fur, meat, or medicines.
 Proposed oil development in the Arctic also poses a variety of threats including oil spills and increased human-bear interaction.
 There are currently about 20,000 wild polar bears remaining, but at current rates of global warming, it is predicted that in 100 years they will be found only among the Islands in Greenland and the Canadian High Arctic.

-However, it is not too late for each of us to join the effort to reduce global climate change.
-Learn how you can take action to protect polar bears and other wildlife.
+However, it's not too late for each of us to join the effort to reduce global climate change.
+You can take action to protect polar bears and other wildlife.